NameSilo

 And this is from someone who had about 4-5 domain stolen by Rob at Epik under the old ownership.
 So I was reluctant to have anything to do with Epik going forward, but the new owner has seemed to take things in a commendable direction.

-Epik is now part of a larger business that helps individuals and business entities maintain their intellectual property.
+Epik helps individuals and business entities maintain their intellectual property.
 So our first priority is focused on that, not making money from dropping domains at the expense of our clients.
 We have one product group dedicated to refinements and development of Epik for our customer base and one for domain investors.
 It's obviously been slow going as Epik was quite a dumpster fire when we bought it.
 Hopefully we'll pick up more momentum.
 We're glad to be in a position where we don't need to take advantage of registrants for our model to work.
 And we're glad to see that you like what we're doing and wish you the best of luck in your domain investing.
 We're here to help.

 •••